Connorswebdev/ConnorRoss_T1A2/src/README.md

  * About: I wrote a brief summary of my life so far for a personal touch.
 At the bottom of the page is a link to download my resume for potential employers.
  * Blog: This pages hosts the 5 blog posts.
 I kept the text of each preview short so that the viewer may click in to read more.
 I chose an indigo colour for the background as I felt the colours were suiting.
  * Blog Post: These pages are sample blogs, each still with a navbar to find a way back to the rest of the websites content.
- * Contact: On the contact page I put links to social media and an email submission form for prospective employers.
+ * Contact: On the contact page I put links to social media and an email submission form for prospective employers/ clients.

 ## Target Audience